 What do I need to include in my application?

-- postgraduate personal statement;
+- a personal statement

-- proof of academic qualifications;
+- academic transcripts

-- research proposal, if required;
+- a research proposal, if required.

 Who can I ask for a reference?